garybernhardt/raptor/README.md

 Routes can:

 - delegate requests to objects you create.
 - enforce constraints (like "user must be an admin" in the example above).
-[TODO]
 - redirect on success, or on certain exceptions, or both.
 - render views.
 - apply presenters before rendering.